hanmpark/42-common-core/README.md

 ## ⚠️ Disclaimer
 This repository is shared for educational and portfolio purposes only.
 Unless otherwise stated, the code is not licensed for reuse.

+---

+## 📑 Repository Meta

+This monorepo also contains some project-management files:

+- [`.github/CODEOWNERS`](./.github/CODEOWNERS) — defines ownership of each project folder (including group projects).
+- [`CONTRIBUTING.md`](./CONTRIBUTING.md) — explains contribution guidelines (this repo is portfolio-only, no external PRs).
+- [`.github/SECURITY.md`](./.github/SECURITY.md) — clarifies that these projects are for educational purposes and not maintained for production.

+These files are mainly here to keep the repository structured and professional.